Tutorial: Add an on-premises application for remote access through Application Proxy in Azure Active Directory

 If necessary, configure Additional settings.
 For most applications, you should keep these settings in their default states.

 Field Description Backend Application Timeout Set this value to Long only if your application is slow to authenticate and connect.
 At default, the backend application timeout has a length of 85 seconds.
 When set to long, the backend timeout is increased to 180 seconds.
-Use HTTP-Only Cookie Set this value to Yes to have Application Proxy cookies include the HTTPOnly flag in the HTTP response header.
-If using Remote Desktop Services, set this value to No. Use Secure Cookie Set this value to Yes to transmit cookies over a secure channel such as an encrypted HTTPS request.
-Use Persistent Cookie Keep this value set to No. Only use this setting for applications that can't share cookies between processes.
+Use HTTP-Only Cookie Select to have Application Proxy cookies include the HTTPOnly flag in the HTTP response header.
+If using Remote Desktop Services, keep this unselected.
+Use Persistent Cookie Keep this unselected.
+Only use this setting for applications that can't share cookies between processes.
 For more information about cookie settings, see Cookie settings for accessing on-premises applications in Azure Active Directory.
-Translate URLs in Headers Keep this value as Yes unless your application required the original host header in the authentication request.
-Translate URLs in Application Body Keep this value as No unless you have hardcoded HTML links to other on-premises applications and don't use custom domains.
+Translate URLs in Headers Keep this selected unless your application required the original host header in the authentication request.
+Translate URLs in Application Body Keep this unselected unless you have hardcoded HTML links to other on-premises applications and don't use custom domains.
 For more information, see Link translation with Application Proxy.

 Test the application